Day 1 Quito

 Day 24 La Paz

-Half-day city tour, visiting the Valley of the Moon and the Witches’ Market.
-Afternoon free to explore.
+Morning tour of Bolivia’s quirky capital, visiting the Valley of the Moon and Witches’ Market.
+Afternoon at leisure.

 Day 25 La Paz/Uyuni

-Fly to Uyuni and explore the Salt Flats, Incahuasi Island, and nearby sites, including the Aique Pucara fort and Tunupa Volcano.
-Overnight at the Salt Hotel.
+Fly to Uyuni and begin your adventure across the iconic Salt Flats.
+Highlights include Incahuasi Island and the Tunupa Volcano.
+Overnight in a Salt Hotel.

 Day 26 Uyuni/Villamar